 Insider Sells Toll Brothers Shares

-Toll Robert I filed a Form 4 with the SEC on Monday, September 14.
-The insider sold 254,986 shares of Toll Brothers Inc (NASDAQ:TOL) at an average price of $44.23.
-After the transaction, the executive's stake in Toll Brothers Inc. moved to 500,000 shares.
-Shares of Toll Brothers fell by 0.7% from the previous closing price.
+A Form 4 filing filed with the SEC on Thursday, September 17 showed that Connor Martin P. sold 20,000 shares of Toll Brothers Inc (NYSE:TOL) at an average price of $45.00.
+The transaction moved the executive's stake in Toll Brothers Inc. to 60,169 shares.
+Shares of Toll Brothers fell by 0.5% from the previous closing price.

 Why Insider Transactions Are Important?